codeaches/codeaches.github.io/_posts/spring-jms/activemq/1800-01-01-spring-boot-embedded-activemq-artemis-jms-integration.md

 }
 ```

-Now that we have both producer and consumer, let's build a simple webservice method which uses earlier created JMS producer to send data to the queue `my-queue-x` as shown below.
+Now that we have both producer and consumer, let's build a simple webservice method which uses earlier created JMS producer to send data to the queue `my-queue-1` as shown below.

 Here, the `sendDataToJms(message)` webservice method forwards the message sent by the caller to JMS queue.